kovidgoyal/kitty/docs/performance.rst

 .. note::

-   By default, the benchmark kitten suppress actual rendering, to better focus on parser speed, you can pass it the ``--render`` flag to not suppress rendering.
+   By default, the benchmark kitten suppresses actual rendering, to better focus on parser speed, you can pass it the ``--render`` flag to not suppress rendering.
 However, modern terminals typically render asynchronously, therefore the numbers are not really useful for comparison.
 However, even